Íbis Sport Club

 Íbis Sport Club, or Íbis as they are usually called, are a Brazilian football team from Paulista in Pernambuco state, founded on 15 November 1938.
 Their home stadium is the Municipal de Paulista.
 They play in black and red colors. Íbis are one of the founders of the Pernambuco Football Federation.

-The club is notorious for its epith of the "Worst Team in the World" after a long losing streak in the late 1970s and 1980s.
-The club has taken this reputation proudly and humorously, using it to promote the club.
+The club is known for its epithet of the "Worst Team in the World" after a long losing streak in the late 1970s and 1980s.
+The club has used this reputation to promote itself.